Cfee2000/twilio-proxy-admin-app/README.md

 1. A Twilio Account with access to the Twilio Console (functionality in the app will assume you are logged in and can link to the console)
 2. An accessable web server running Node.js (can be your local machine for development)
-3. A publically accessible HTTP/S endpoint (may opt to use [Ngrok](https://ngrok.com/) to facilitate for local development)
+3. A publically accessible HTTP/S endpoint (may opt to use [Ngrok](https://ngrok.com/) to facilitate for local development, and if so **I suggest you run the app over the HTTPS tunnel to keep the connection secure**)

 ## Installing